usharesoft/appcenter-docs/admin/en/source/pages/monitoring/elk.rst

 UForge logs retrieval can be configured as follows:

+		.. note:: The following steps need to be done on each node of your platform.

   #.
 Edit the file ``/etc/UShareSoft/uforge/uforge.conf``.
 Change the value of ``FILEBEAT_SERVICE_ENABLED`` to ``true``.

   #.
 Edit the file ``/tmpl/filebeat.yml.tmpl`` and put the IP and port of your ELK server in the section: